pingcap/community/architecture/README.md

 - Report or fix known and unknown bugs
 - Write articles about source code analysis and usage cases for the - projects.

-#### Responsibilities and privileges

-- Become a member in the SIG
-- Get the profile listed on the membership page of the TiDB community

 #### Contributor List

 See [TiDB Contributors](./contributor-list.md)